-The last will and testament is a legal document, which must be drafted according to the formalities required by Florida law.
-In the state of Florida, the will is executed by a testator (must be at least 18 years old) to ensure that your personal property, finances, real estate, and other belongings are properly distributed to the beneficiaries of your choice.
-This document gives the testator the ability to protect their spouse, children, friends, and other family members.
+Florida is a Probate state – which means that whether a person dies with a Will (testate) or without one (intestate) a Probate proceeding is required.
+However, a Will that complies with all the formalities required by Florida law and admitted to Probate court by the Judge may help avoid family disputes as the Judge will distribute assets according to your wishes according to the Will.
+A Will and testament is a legal document which must be drafted according Florida law in order to be admitted to Probate after the passing of the testator.
+In the state of Florida, the Will is executed by a testator (person who is executing the Will), who must be at least 18 years old, to ensure that your personal property, finances, real estate, and other belongings are appropriately distributed to the beneficiaries of your choice.
+This document allows the testator to protect their spouse, children, friends, and other family members.
 They can also choose to donate a portion of their estate to any charity or organization of choice.

-One of the main benefits of establishing a will is that it allows the testator to choose a personal representative to take care of the remaining obligations (executor).
-This person is responsible for carrying out the wishes contained in the will, as long as that person is eligible.
+One of the main benefits of establishing a Will is that it allows the testator to choose a personal representative (a person that will act on your behalf) to take care of the remaining obligations.
+This person is responsible for carrying out the wishes contained in the Will, if that person is eligible under Florida Law.

-A trust is a multiple party fiduciary relationship by which one person, known as trustor or settlor, transfers control of certain assets and property to a second person, known as the trustee, to hold or manage said property for the benefit of a third party, the beneficiary.
+A trust is a multiple party fiduciary relationship by which one person, known as the trustor or settlor, transfers control of certain assets and property to a second person, known as the trustee, to hold or manage said property for the benefit of a third party, the beneficiary.
 A trust affords benefits not available through a simple will.
-There are many benefits in setting up a trust such as tax benefits, being able to be specific in what, when and how you would like your assets managed and distributed, among others.
+There are many benefits in setting up a trust, such as tax benefits, and being specific in what, when, and how you would like your assets managed and distributed, among others.

-A trust can be established for the benefit of a group of people, or for a specific purpose, such as giving it to a charitable organization.
+A trust can be established for the benefit of a person, children, a group of people or for a specific purpose, such as giving it to a charitable organization.

 At the Law Offices of Gretchen Ortiz,